jianlihua123/Pansharpening_DGIF/README.md

-# Pansharpening-DGIF-
+# Pansharpening-DGIF
-This method is for the paper titled "Pansharpening using a guided image filter based on dual-scale detail extraction".
+This method is for the paper titled "Pansharpening using a guided image filter based on dual-scale detail extraction".\
 If you use this code, please cite this paper.